sacrefies/csc643_bigdata/project2/docs/report.md

 ```
 *Figure 8: `get_story_count()` to run the query*

-Figure 9 and 10 depict the UI at the client side before and after the query request.
+Figures 9 and 10 depict the UI at the client side before and after the query request.

 ![alt_text](story_count_before.png "Before the request")
 *Figure 9: UI before user clicks on `Get Result`*